-What happens should you and your spouse be unable to resolve your divorce through the collaborative process?
 The linchpin of collaborative divorce is that a penalty is incurred for letting the process fail and having the divorce proceed to litigation.
 The penalty is that the lawyers in the collaborative process must withdraw or be dismissed from the case and new lawyers have to be retained for litigation.
 This requirement provides incentive to make the process work for both the parties and the lawyers involved.
-Attorneys who will not execute collaborative divorce agreements that include this provision are not committed to the process and should not be retained.
+Houston family law attorneys who will not execute divorce agreements that include this provision are not committed to the process and should not be retained.

 - Participants will focus on the future and avoid unnecessary discussions of the past.
 Participants will focus on resolving conflict and not on assessing blame.

 - Participants will listen carefully to the goals that begin every four-way meeting and will take actions and make decisions in furtherance of the shared goals.

 - Participants will address others in a courteous manner and tone.
 Participants will not interrupt when another person is speaking.
 Participants will avoid sarcastic, contentious, critical, defensive or judgmental communications/comments.

 - If a participant feels progress has ceased or that he or she is about to lose control and say or do something to impede progress, that participant will call for a break.
 If the break is insufficient to calm the affected participant, the meeting may be terminated.

 - Each participant will speak only for himself or herself.
 Participants will use “I” instead of “you” sentences.

 - Participants will express their true interests.